-This is the most famous day of the year that is celebrated on in the United States.
+This is the most famous day of the year that is celebrated in the United States.
 This day unites all Americans on the Fourth of July.
-But what is Independence Day and what is the history behind?
+But what is Independence Day and what is the history behind it?

 Well, read on and I will explain it all to you.
 And I will also show you how you can trace your American ancestry.

 What’s in a name?